Mclark63/WebSraping_MongoDB_Flask/README.md

 # Web-scraping-challenge

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+At the end of this project you will be able to build an application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following information outlines the steps to scraping information from a website and creating a web page using the data.

 ## Scraping